-Initially, data from the ongoing sampling effort being conducted by SRWMD and NWFWMD will be used to determine progress towards the primary objectives.
+Initially, data from the ongoing sampling effort being conducted by SRWMD will be used to determine progress towards the primary objectives.
 Surface water and groundwater monitoring network locations were selected to track changes in water quality and allow the annual evaluation of progress toward achieving the TMDL.
-Figure 5 shows the locations of the river and spring stations currently being sampled that will be used for the BMAP monitoring in the Wacissa River Basin and the Wacissa Spring Group.
+Figure 12 shows the locations of the river and spring stations currently being sampled that will be used for the BMAP monitoring in the Suwannee River Basin.